WSU-kduncan/ceg3120-cicd-Brennnan12883/Project5/README-CD.md

 - AWS EC2: Provides a virtual server environment to host the application and the webhook listener.
 - GitHub: Used to trigger webhooks when a push or pull event occurs.

+### What's not working in this project?
+- My EC2 instance IP kept changing each time that it restarted, I found it fairly easy to just adjust to the new IP and unfortunately never made a static IP.
+This is why the IP changes in the commands listed in this project.

 ### Diagram

-### Disclaimer
-My EC2 instance IP kept changing each time that it restarted, I found it fairly easy to just adjust to the new IP and unfortunately never made a static IP.
-This is why the IP changes in the commands listed in this project.

 ## Part 1